 Expected Results:

 The progression of BBD in the advanced front is characterized by increased rate of beech scale before fungal lesions begin to occur (Houston 1998).
 However, aftermath forests, like the White Mountains, have lower rates of scale and increased severity of fungal infection (Figure 1).
 My study is looking to find a better method for predicting the severity of beech scale and fungal lesions by examining other abiotic factors.
-Trees located in old stands will likely have higher levels of BBD, while all trees located within the nitrogen plots will exhibit higher rates compared to others across all stands.
+Trees located in old stands will likely have higher levels of BBD, while all trees located within the N plots will exhibit higher rates compared to others across all stands.

 Figure 1: Proportion of rated trees in Federer Chronosequence stands.
 The older stands show a greater severity of BBD.